pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/privacy/index.md

 ## Privacy

-Security and privacy protection is one of the most important point of Karabiner-Elements architecture design.<br />
+Security and privacy protection is one of the most important points of Karabiner-Elements architecture design.<br />
 Of course, Karabiner-Elements does not collect any of your input data, your configuration data, nor your usage statistics.

 {{% alert title="Data not collected" color="primary" %}}